What The Heck Is This?

 You could use all of the fiction books I have read to build a small single-family house (or at least a luxury doghouse).
 I think that’s true for most people who love to write.

 My knack for text got me the call of a big advertising agency from Germany, so I moved to Hamburg to work as a copywriter.
 While it was fun to tackle words and ideas for big clients, it was still a 9-to-5 grind.
 And I like my freedom.

 It was clear I needed to work with something creative.
-I’m the type whose mind is constantly digging for new story ideas; in the shower, with friends, or the classic: late at night before falling asleep.
+I’m the type whose mind is constantly digging for new story ideas; in the shower, while with friends, or the classic: late at night in bed.